josephmisiti/awesome-machine-learning/README.md

 * [Maze](https://github.com/enlite-ai/maze) - Application-oriented deep reinforcement learning framework addressing real-world decision problems.
 * [RLlib](https://github.com/ray-project/ray) - RLlib is an industry level, highly scalable RL library for tf and torch, based on Ray.
 It's used by companies like Amazon and Microsoft to solve real-world decision making problems at scale.
 * [DI-engine](https://github.com/opendilab/DI-engine) - DI-engine is a generalized Decision Intelligence engine.
 It supports most basic deep reinforcement learning (DRL) algorithms, such as DQN, PPO, SAC, and domain-specific algorithms like QMIX in multi-agent RL, GAIL in inverse RL, and RND in exploration problems.
+* [Gym4ReaL](https://github.com/Daveonwave/gym4ReaL) - Gym4ReaL is a comprehensive suite of realistic environments designed to support the development and evaluation of RL algorithms that can operate in real-world scenarios.
+The suite includes a diverse set of tasks exposing RL algorithms to a variety of practical challenges.

 <a name="python-speech-recognition"></a>
 #### Speech Recognition